Krishna2709/corteva-weather-api/weather-api/README.md

 ## Deployment on AWS

+I will be using the following AWS services to host this app -

-- RDS (PostgreSQL): Managed database service for hosting the weather data.
+- RDS (PostgreSQL): Managed database service for weather data hosting.
+- API Gateway: Provide a scalable, managed REST API endpoint.
-- EC2 or AWS Lambda: For hosting the ingestion and API code.
+- EC2 or AWS Lambda: This hosts the ingestion and API code.
+- ALB: For load balancing.
 - S3: Store raw weather data files for long-term storage and ingestion automation.
-- CloudWatch: Monitor logs, schedule ingestion tasks with CloudWatch Events or Lambda scheduled functions.
+- CloudWatch: Monitor logs and schedule ingestion tasks with CloudWatch Events or Lambda scheduled functions.
-- API Gateway: Provide a scalable, managed REST API endpoint.